Skip to content

 In sporadic aniridia, assessment of Wilms tumor risk due to WT1 gene deletion is directly linked to prognosis 1).
 Even in familial cases, due to phenotypic variability, genetic testing for definitive diagnosis and genetic counseling is recommended.

 There is no curative treatment for aniridia.
-Management focuses on low-vision care to maximize residual vision and individual treatment for each complication.
-Clinical guidelines (2021) provide recommendations based on six clinical questions 8).
+Management focuses on low-vision care to maximize residual vision and individual treatment for each complication 8).

-Corneal transplantation may provide short-term visual improvement, but improvement is limited due to comorbidities such as macular hypoplasia.
+Corneal transplantation may provide short-term visual improvement, but improvement is limited due to concurrent conditions such as macular hypoplasia.
 Long-term visual prognosis is poor due to progression of glaucoma and graft failure.

 • Rejection rate for full-thickness corneal transplantation: 64% (Kremer report)

-• Graft failure rate after two-stage full-thickness corneal transplantation following limbal transplantation: 30% (Holland report) 12)
+• Graft failure rate of two-stage full-thickness transplantation after limbal transplantation: 30% (Holland report)12)

 • Anatomical retention rate of Boston KPro: 77–100% (mid-term), 87% (4.5-year long-term)